 The American debate over whether a college education is worth it began when the colonists arrived from Europe and founded “New College” (later renamed Harvard University) in 1636.
-With 20.4 million US college students in fall 2017, and over 44 million borrowers owing a collective $1.5 trillion in total student debt as of Feb 2019, the debate continues today.
+Today, there are around 20 million college students in the United States, and over 44 million borrowers owe a collective $1.5 trillion in total student debt.

 People who argue that college is worth it contend that college graduates have higher employment rates, bigger salaries, and more work benefits than high school graduates.
 They say college graduates also have better interpersonal skills, live longer, have healthier children, and have proven their ability to achieve a major milestone.